rianrajagede/yaml-wit/README.md

 # YAML trainer for [Wit.ai](https://wit.ai)

 Auto Train your wit.ai bot using YAML format dataset.
-This program is created to aims:
+The purposes of making this program are:
-- Avoiding one-by-one put your sentence into Web GUI
+- Avoiding submitting one-by-one your data through the Web GUI
-- Minimizing "code-interaction" and "code-formatting" when training your bot
+- Minimize the use of code when training your bot
-- Easily to train with entities tagged data
+- Make it easier to train using entities tagged data

 ## Prerequisites

-This program run on Python 3 and need some requirements written in requirements.txt.
+This program runs on Python 3 and needs some requirements written in requirements.txt.
 Install it using the command below (after you install pip on your system):

 ```
 pip install -r requirements.txt
 ```

-## Setting
+The next step is to create your bot first through the web wit ai, then get the BEARER code in the setting menu.

-Before you start to train your bot, first you need to create your bot using Web GUI of wit.ai, then get the BEARER code in settings menu.
+## Bot Preparation

-Then, Open config.yaml which contains 3 following keys
+Open config.yaml which contains 3 following keys

    - `config`
    - `definition`